prasantaman/dsa-with-python/01_Introduction/.ipynb_checkpoints/Introduction-checkpoint.md

 * All values are objects; everything is stored in **heap memory**.
 * Use `sys.getsizeof()` to measure object size.
 * **Interning** is used to optimize memory for small integers and strings.
-1. Reference Counting (प्राथमिक मेमोरी मैनेजमेंट)

-   * Every Python object has a reference count, which tracks how many variables point to it.

-   * When the count drops to zero, the object is immediately deleted.

-x = [1, 2, 3]  # Reference count = 1 (x points to the list)
-y = x          # Reference count = 2 (y also points to the same list) del x          # Reference count = 1 (only y remains) del y          # Reference count = 0 → Memory freed!
-Pros & Cons:

-✔ Fast & Immediate – Objects are deleted as soon as they are no longer needed.
-❌ Cannot detect cycles – If two objects reference each other, their count never drops to zero.
-2. Cyclic Garbage Collection (साइक्लिक गार्बेज कलेक्शन)

-  *  Reference counting fails when objects reference each other in a cycle.

-  *  Python’s Garbage Collector (GC) detects and removes such unreachable cycles.
 ---

 ### 📌 9.
 Zen of Python (via `import this`)